indiancybertroops/Hack-Pak/README.md

 If you Liked Tool Then just Star Repo And Contribute If You Can Thanks Just Execute And Enter Correct Option root permission is required to install essential packages

+# Notice: It Requires Key And Url Input In Script Contact Us For Both (Paid Only) Its Not Free $500 Without Guarantee /One Time Support
+Its Free For Intelligence Agencies And State Police (Only Indian) Cuz "Dil Hai Hindustani # Jai Hind"
 ## purpose
 To Trace Scammers And Anti National Elements
 ### Created By: Indian Cyber Troops